Investment Properties Toronto: A Practical Guide to Real Estate Investing | Own In Toronto

 Freehold Houses

 Higher entry cost but no condo fees, full control over the property, and the ability to add a basement suite for additional income.
-Single-family rentals attract longer-tenancy tenants — families who treat the property with care.
+Single-family rentals attract longer-tenancy tenants who tend to treat the property with care.
 Best for investors with longer time horizons who want control and flexibility.

 03

 The strongest cash flow play in Toronto.
-Multiple rental units on one property spread your risk — a vacancy in one unit doesn't eliminate all income.
-Some investors live in one unit while renting the others (a "house hack"), dramatically reducing personal housing costs while building equity.
+Multiple rental units on one property spread your risk: a vacancy in one unit doesn't eliminate all income.
+Some investors live in one unit while renting the others (a "house hack"), qualifying for first-time buyer programs while building an investment portfolio.
 These are harder to find and command a premium, but the income math often justifies it.

 04